AmanOjha98/AmanOjha98/README.md

 - 👋 Hi, I’m @AmanOjha98
 - 👀 I’m interested in learning new stuff which interests me
-- 🌱 I’m currently learning Python and React
+- 🌱 I’m express in Next JS(React JS), and Node JS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 AmanOjha98/AmanOjha98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.